pranavrawat1301/pranavrawat1301/README.md

 # Hi there! 👋 I'm Pranav Rawat

-I'm a Computer Science student with a fervor for machine learning, data science, and financial data analysis.
+I'm a Computer Science student with a fervor for machine learning, data science, GenAI and MLOps.
-My focus areas include predictive modeling, deep learning, and natural language processing.
+My focus areas include predictive modeling, deep learning, natural language processing and GenAI.
 I'm enthusiastic about applying my knowledge to real-world challenges and exploring opportunities at the exciting intersection of technology and finance.

 ## 🌱 Currently Learning